 Geography

-Subject Leader – Mrs Lowe
+Subject Leader – Miss Ward

 At St. Mary’s and St. Benedict’s Primary School, our high-quality Geography curriculum aims to fulfil the requirements of the National Curriculum in an exciting, inclusive and challenging way.
 We follow the National Curriculum objectives for Geography and have adapted the curriculum to suit our needs as a school.